sweetsmint/Composition_Java/README.md

 your name and email on a new line.

-If you happen to base your app off this example app or write about any of the code in this project it would be rad i
+If you happen to base your app off this example app or write about any of the code in this project it would be rad if you could credit this repo by linking to it.
+If you want to reference me directly please link to my site at
+<https://nickjanetakis.com>.
+You don't have to d